 Commercial real estate financing companies have been severely impacted by the current economic environment and have had very little access to the capital markets or the debt markets in order to meet their existing obligations or to refinance maturing debt.
 We have responded to these troubled times by decreasing investment activity for capital preservation, aggressively managing our assets through restructuring and extending our debt facilities and repurchasing our previously issued debt at discounts when economically feasible.
 In order to accomplish these goals, we have worked closely with our borrowers in restructuring our loans, receiving payoffs and paydowns and monetizing our investments as appropriate.
-Additionally, as mentioned above, we were successful in restructuring our short term debt facilities, and, based on available liquidity and market opportunities, have from time to time repurchased our debt at discounts.
-Also, we entered into an agreement with Wachovia Bank, National Association, owned by Wells Fargo, National Association ("Wachovia") to retire our then outstanding debt of

-\$335.6 million for \$176.2 million, at any time on or before an extended payoff date of August 27, 2010.
+Additionally, based on available liquidity and market opportunities, we have from time to time repurchased our debt at discounts.
+Also, we entered into an agreement with Wachovia Bank, National Association, owned by Wells Fargo, National Association ("Wachovia") to retire our then outstanding debt of \$335.6 million for \$176.2 million, at any time on or before an extended payoff date of August 27, 2010.
 On June 30, 2010, we closed on our debt retirement agreement with Wachovia and recorded a net gain on extinguishment of debt of \$156.6 million.
-We now have a term credit facility for \$26.0 million at a different financial institution.
-In February 2010, we retired \$114.1 million of our junior subordinated notes for the re-issuance of certain of our own CDO bonds, as well as other assets, and we repurchased more of our own CDO bonds for gains, while selling a majority of our CDO bond and CMBS investments for a net loss.
-We will continue to remain focused on executing these strategies when available and appropriate as this significant economic downturn persists.
+As part of this transaction, we had a term credit facility for \$26.0 million at a different financial institution at September 30, 2010, which was subsequently repaid in October 2010.
+In February 2010, we retired \$114.1 million of our junior subordinated notes for the re-issuance of certain of our own CDO bonds, as well as other assets, and we repurchased more of our own CDO bonds for gains.
+We also sold a majority of our CDO bond and CMBS investments for a net loss.
+We will continue to remain focused on executing these strategies when available and appropriate as this significant economic downtum persists.